-Border Women is a networking site for Lesbians and Bisexual women (including trans women who identify as lesbian or bisexual) aged 18 years or more in the Welsh – English borders, although it does have members based further afield who have a connection with the area.
+Border Women is a networking site for Lesbians and Bisexual women aged 18 years or more in the Welsh – English borders, although it does have members based further afield who have a connection with the area.

 The site enables members to share and discuss information, contact each other and post events.
 Members are requested, but not required, to set up an annual donation to cover the cost of the site, domain names, contributions to gatherings and associated expenses.

 Border Women has no leaders or management committee.
 We are an informal group which consists of whatever we each do and what we invite each other to do.
 We are all responsible for ensuring that Border Women runs effectively.
 If a member wants to raise an issue or take forward an idea or activity then it is up to them to do so.